PhysicsTing/OpenAI-Explore-Data-Completion/README.md

     ...
 }
 ```
 John already got the name and description information via a web crawler.
-The problem is that he still need to fill in the rest of the information, such as bank name, the branch of the card etc, but he's tired of writting the crawler.
+The problem is that he still need to fill in the rest of the information, such as bank name, the branch of the card etc, but he's tired of writting the crawler to acquire that information.
 Since the necessary information are alreay there in the description, potentially a LLM such as the ones provided by OpenAI could help.

+## Goal

+Feed the existing Json file to openAI API, and prompt the LLM to fill in the blanks in "bankInfo" based on the information provided in "description".

 ## Approach

-1. There will be dozens of cards in the list, or millions of entries in other use case scenrio, which definitly exceeds OpenAI API's max token limition.
+1. There will be dozens of cards in the list, or maybe millions of entries in other use case scenrio, which definitly exceeds OpenAI API's max token limition.
 So we will need a script to first break the Json data into small trucks, and feed into the API one entry after another.
 2. Apparently a prompt is required to instruct the LLM about how to process this data.
-3. Apon receiving the response, parse the returned string back into Json.
-Concat all response togather, and generate the updated file.
+3. Upon receiving the response, parse the returned string into Json object.
+Concatenate all response togather, and generate the updated file.
-4. Since the project is using OpenAI anyway, and John is too lazy to even write the script to parse the Json file, might as well ask OpenAI to write the script directly.
+4. Since the project is using OpenAI anyway, and John is too lazy to even write the script to load the Json file, might as well ask OpenAI to write the script directly.

 ## Files